Tulum is a vibrant mixture of artistic streets, spiritual vibes, exotic beaches, and incredible aesthetics.

 Cheap and delicious tacos with open-air local vibes.

-Incredible tacos stacked with high with guacamole.
+Incredible plant-based tacos stacked high with guacamole.

 There are so many tasty options in Tulum, it's best to go explore and see what you find.

 There are two main options for major supermarkets.

 For more organic, vegan and specialty items, Gypsea Market is located at the other end of town but has a wide range of quality products.

 Overall, Tulum can be a good digital nomad destination if you're flexible on:

 If you're tied to a job where there is little wiggle room for power-outs or technical problems, Tulum might not be the right place for you.
 Likewise, if you're on tighter budget, you might find Playa del Carmen a more affordable option, especially between November-February.

 The hurricane season can really disrupt work schedules too, so flexibility at these times is a must.